Configure Spring Security to use SecurityFilterChain and Spring Security Lambda DSL

 In the previous post, I showed you how to configure Spring Security using the WebSecurityConfigurerAdapter class.
-From Spring Security version 5.7.0 onwards, Spring deprecated this class and recommend us to configure Spring Security with a bean of SecurityFilterChain and Spring Security Lambda DSL.
+From Spring Security version 6.x onwards, Spring removed this class and recommends configuring Spring Security with a bean of SecurityFilterChain and Spring Security Lambda DSL.
 How is it in detail?
 In this tutorial, we will find out together!

-I will clone the example project in the previous post to compare how the configuration between the two solutions is different!
+I will clone the example project in the previous post to compare the difference between the two solutions!

 Now we will replace it with SecurityFilterChain and Spring Security Lambda DSL!

-The main class that we will work with is SpringSecurityConfiguration, I will remove all unnecessary code, annotate this class with the @EnableWebSecurity annotation as follows:
+The main class that we will work with is SpringSecurityConfiguration, I will remove all unnecessary code, only annotate this class with the @EnableWebSecurity annotation and the @Configuration annotation as follows:

 Now we will configure the authorization part to use the SecurityFilterChain class with the HttpSecurity class first.